shreyan241/RL_rubiks_visualizer/README.md

 ![Rubik's Cube Demo](Demo/output.gif)

 ## Installation & Setup
-This setup is intended for Windows or Linux.
-You need Python 3.11 or higher and Poetry version 1.3.8.
+This setup is intended for both Windows and Linux.
+You need Python 3.11 or higher and Poetry version 1.3.8 (primary dependency manager).
 If Poetry isn’t installed, the setup files `run.bat` (Windows) or `run.sh` (Linux) will install it for you.

 1. Prerequisites
   - Option 1: If you already have Python 3.11 or higher, skip to running the visualizer.